snorpdorp/fsrs_statistical_uncertainty_propagation_test/README.md

 -----------------------------

 Feed into the script N reviews ( > 2 * N_PARAMS^2 ).
 It then runs
-N_TRIALS over the review (probably only 20 needed in deployment if data is actually Gaussian, 200 to see the Gaussian features, 2000+ to see clear Gaussian features, 20k+ for differences with Guassian to become nearly imperceptible to human eye on my monitor)
+N_TRIALS over the review (only 1 is necessary in deployment for end users if we can accurately calculate the distribution exactly, which we probably can) Below N_TRIALS < 20, it is hard to see Gaussian features.
+At N_TRIALS = 200, Gaussian features should be somewhat visible.
+At N_TRIALS = 2000, Gaussian features should be very clear.
+At N_TRIALS = 20k, Gaussian features should be imperceptably
+different to human eye, or close to it.

 For each trial, it splits the data into 2 random datasets of equal size, one for fitting, and one for testing.